BIO101 Introduction to Biotechnology and Chemistry

 - Be able to produce a scientific poster and present the content orally

 - Be able to reflect on some basal ethical and moral aspects of current biotechnological/chemical research and science.

 - Be able to retrieve and summarize scientific information.

-Instruction in use of computers for literature searches and poster preparation.
+Instruction in use of computers for literature search and poster preparation.
 Canvas.